muhammad-hamza-liaqat/muhammad-innovaxel-hamza/README.md

 ## Environment Variables

-An `.env.dist` file is included in the codebase.
-Follow these steps to set up your environment variables:
+The project requires environment variables for configuration.
+A sample `.env.dist` file is included in the codebase.

+### Steps to Configure:
-1. Copy the contents of the `.env.dist` file.
+1. Copy the contents of `.env.dist`.
-2. Create a new file named `.env` in the root directory of the project.
+2. Create a new file named `.env` in the root directory.
 3. Paste the contents and provide the required credentials for the variables.

 Example: